open-telemetry/opentelemetry.io/content/en/blog/2023/lambda-release.md

 The FaaS SIG has addressed the above-mentioned shortcomings:

-- We have written new Github Actions to release the Lambda layers ourselves and empower the community to make our own release decisions.
+- We have written new Github Actions to release the Lambda layers ourselves, thus empowering the community to make its own release decisions.
 - Separated the Collector and instrumentation layers to give customers options when instrumenting their Lambdas.
 The community now offers a standalone Lambda layer for the Collector alongside auto-instrumentation layers for JavaScript,